 The biggest winners in the All England Lawn Tennis and Croquet Club’s history include Roger Federer, with eight wins, and Martina Navratilova, with nine Wimbledon titles.

-The 2025 Wimbledon Tournament takes place in London, England, and runs from June 30 to July 13.
+The 2026 Wimbledon Tournament will take place in London, England, and runs from June 29th to July 12th.

 Last 5 Wimbledon Winners